Lapin0t/phd-manuscript/main/02_games.typ

 ]

 #par(hanging-indent: 2em)[$(G.game.client game.extA strat.stn) th i$ ~~ _"client move"_ \
+  #box[ #set par(hanging-indent: 0em)
+  By @def-hg-ext, this data consists of a client move valid at the current position $i$
+  $ m cl G .game.client"".game.mv th i, $
+  together with a passive state over the next position
+  $ x cl strat.stn th (G .game.client"".game.nx th m). $
-  By @def-hg-ext, this data consists of a client move valid at the current position $i$, together with a passive state over the next position.
-This case is the one which actually _chooses_ a move and sends it to a hypothetical opponent.
+  This case is the one which actually _chooses_ a move and sends it to a hypothetical opponent.]
 ]

 The #strat.coplay function is simpler.
 By @def-hg-ext, it takes a passive position, a passive state over it, and a currently valid _"server move"_, and must then return an active state over the next position.

-#guil[You could explain why there is no return move for Opponent.]
-#tom[+1!
-Et "compositional manipulation" survend un peu le truc, non?]
-#peio[C'est mieux?]
-#guil[oui!]

 #remark[
   It might seem as if the hypothetical opponent must be pure, as return and